zeruhur/plerion/_build/md/plerion.md

    - Roll 1d3 to determine how many worlds are in the habitable zone.
 6. Roll for planet features.
 7. Roll to determine moons:
-   1. For gas/ice giant planets, roll 1d20 to termine the number of moons.
+   -.
+For gas/ice giant planets, roll 1d20 to termine the number of moons.
 Roll for determine type and features of each.
-   2. For terrestrial planets, roll 1d3.
+   -.
+For terrestrial planets, roll 1d3.
 Then roll for type and features.
-   3. For dwarf planets, roll 1-6.
+   -.
+For dwarf planets, roll 1-6.
 If result is 6 they have one satellite.
-   4. Habitats and asteroid belts have no moons.
+   -.
+Habitats and asteroid belts have no moons.
+8. Roll on Population table to determine each moon inhabitants.
+They always capped to 10mln.

-Giant/dwarf planets and asteroids are naturally uninhabitable, but they are settled using domed and underground facilities.
+Giant/dwarf planets and asteroids are naturally uninhabitable, but they are settled using domed and underground facilities (see Colonies below).

 ### Number of Stars per System